spack/spack/lib/spack/docs/basic_usage.rst

     $ spack find | less -R

-It is recommend that the following be put in your ``.bashrc`` file:
+It is recommended that the following be put in your ``.bashrc`` file:

 .. code-block:: sh